isomerpages/mlaw-corp/news/press-releases/_posts/2015-05-11-Legislative-changes-to-bankruptcy-regime-to-create-a-more-rehabilitative-environment-and-facilitate-risk-assessment.md

 ---
-layout: post
-title: Legislative changes to bankruptcy regime to create a more rehabilitative environment and facilitate risk assessment
+title: 'Legislative changes to bankruptcy regime to create a more rehabilitative environment and facilitate risk assessment'
 permalink: /news/press-releases/legislative-changes-to-bankruptcy-regime-to-create-a-more-rehabi
-breadcrumbs: Press Releases
+breadcrumbs: 'Press Releases'
-collection_name: news

 ---

 11 May 2015 Posted in [Press releases](/news/press-releases)